pickleball grit durability

 Durable grit does not kill sales.
 Undifferentiated paddles kill sales.
 Brands that offer clear reasons to upgrade will thrive even when paddles last longer.

-When paddles stop wearing out → brands must sell upgrades, not replacements.
+When paddles stop wearing out, brands have to sell upgrades, not replacements.

 Players do not price paddles rationally.
 They pay for relief from a known pain point, and spin drop is a pain point that feels personal.